The Best GMAT Prep Courses

 Many companies offer proprietary practice exams to simulate the GMAT.
 We required a minimum of three exams, since the most commonly recommended preparation period is 1-3 months and this guarantees at least one practice exam for each month.
 But not all practice exams are created equal — the closer exams are to the real deal the better, so we returned to the student reviews on Beat the GMAT and GMAT Club to compare practice exam quality.

 After trying out free trials and comparing sample materials, we settled on two key features: easy-to-follow explanations and well-designed or unique resources.
-But we’ll be blunt.
-Most prep courses don’t really offer strong advantages over others, the differences between them tend to be more nuanced.
+It turns out, most prep courses don’t really offer strong advantages over others, the differences between them tend to be more nuanced.

 We were particularly impressed by Kaplan, which offers a wide range of resources including a large question bank and access to the GMAT Channel (a platform with optional video lessons).
 Most notable is the Real Test Day Experience feature, where Kaplan allows you to take a practice exam at your actual testing center so that you can learn what to expect.

 If you choose to go with the live online course, you can expect instructors who scored within the 99th percentile (the highest tier possible).
 That means your instructors know exactly what to expect from the GMAT and the best strategies for answering questions.
 Veritas Prep’s instructors earned a 4.8 out of 5 star rating on Beat the GMAT with over 1,250 students praising their instructors for ensuring great experiences.
-Veritas also has GMAT club’s top-rated instructor out of 123 instructors based on student reviews.
 The reviews from GMAT Club are similar, and Veritas instructors make up 5 of the top 10 instructors on the site — including the top spot.

 Live online office hours